longevityframework/longevity/manual/testing/query-spec.md

 generators for your types.
 This is described in the section on [enforcing constraints](constraints.html).

+ScalaTest is an optional dependency in longevity, so you'll need to declare a dependency on ScalaTest in your own project to use the query specs. **Please use ScalaTest version 3.0.1 or later.**

 {% assign prevTitle = "repo crud spec" %}
 {% assign prevLink = "repo-crud-spec.html" %}
 {% assign upTitle = "testing" %}